 Windows, macOS, Android and iOS users can partake in the full HMA experience with the company’s VPN apps.
 Linux users don’t get a full app but can use HMA’s OpenVPN Linux scripts for additional command-line functionality.

 HMA can also be configured on a VPN-ready router.
-Some routers from Asus, Netgear, Linksys, D-link and similar companies support VPNs out of the box, but many others can be flashed with a firmware like DD-WRT, OpenWRT or Tomato that enables VPN usage; HMA provides guides for configuring the VPN on both stock and custom router firmwares.
+Some routers from Asus, Netgear, Linksys, D-link, and similar companies support VPNs out of the box, but many others can be flashed with a firmware like DD-WRT, OpenWRT or Tomato that enables VPN usage; HMA provides guides for configuring the VPN on both stock and custom router firmware.

 HMA’s apps seem to be designed with simplicity in mind.
 The home screen doesn’t bombard you with statistics and options; rather, it presents you with three mode options: Instant, Location and Freedom.